vero-nika-2828/yasmin-jas-photography/README.md

 2. I would like to see latest photos photographer posts on social media

-### Returning Visitor Requirements
+### Site owner's Requirements

-1. I want customers to see
+1. I want to showcase my work to potential customers
-2. I want customers want to be able to contact me and hire me
+2. I want customers to be able to contact me and hire me
-3. I want to showcase my work
-4. I want customers to see get the understanding of how I do my photography
+3. I want customers to see get the understanding of how I do my photography
-5. I want customers to see how satisfied other customers are with my service
+6. I want customers to see how satisfied other customers are with my service

 # Design